 While the idea of a silent, eco-friendly power source is appealing, battery backup systems come with some practical limitations you’ll want to consider.
 For many homeowners, especially here in Southeastern Pennsylvania where storms can cause multi-day outages, these drawbacks can be significant.
 It’s not about dismissing the technology, but about being realistic about what a battery can handle when you need it most.
 Understanding these challenges will help you decide if a battery truly fits your family’s needs or if a different solution might offer better peace of mind.

-Limited Power and Runtime
+Know Its Limits: Power and Runtime

 The biggest hurdle for battery systems is their finite energy storage.
 A battery only holds a certain amount of power, and once it’s gone, you’re back in the dark until the grid is restored.
 This is especially true if you want to run major appliances.
 For example, a single popular battery model holds about 14 kilowatt-hours (kWh) of energy.
 On a hot summer day, your central air conditioner alone can use more than double that amount.
 During a prolonged outage, you’d need several batteries linked together just to stay cool, which isn’t always practical.
 A battery is great for a few hours, but it can’t match the long-haul endurance of a Generac generator.